vaskarsarma/Device-Management-App/README.md

   - Open any Command Prompt , go to the folder and
   - enter docker-compose build
   - enter docker-compose up
-- Open any browser and run the application entering http://localhost:5000 (You can change updating the docker-compose.yml file)
+- Open any browser and run the application entering http://localhost:5000
+- You can change updating the docker-compose.yml file
+- If port is changed , then docker-compose.base.yml file must be updated accordingly
 - As per existing config API will run on port 8888.

 API Details